erickbezerra/MC-KRLS/README.md

 | 2 | Weighted 	Mean (W) | Aging (A) | M2C-KRLSAW | Temp.mat |
 | 3 | Weighted 	Mean (W) | Aging (A) | M3C-KRLSAW | Temp.mat |

-Pieces of the code are from the [Kernel Adaptive Filtering Toolbox](https://github.com/steven2358/kafbox).

 ### COMMON
 - Files that must be at the same folder of the model.